Imaan Mazari: Career

 On 20 August 2023, she was arrested after a rally organized by the Pashtun Tahafuz Movement (PTM) rights group in Islamabad on 18 August.
-Videos circulated on social media depicted her delivering a speech where she vehemently criticized the military for alleged abductions.
+Videos circulated on social media depicting her delivering a speech where she vehemently criticized the military for alleged abductions.
 However, soon after her release on bail on 28 August, she was re-arrested from outside Adiala Jail in connection with a new case involving terrorism charges.
 On 2 September, an Islamabad anti-terrorism court (ATC) approved post-arrest bail for Mazari in the case.
 According to the Human Rights Watch “in arresting Imaan Mazari and others, Pakistani authorities are using vague, over broad anti-terrorism laws to stifle dissent.”

 According to Asian Human Rights Commission, Mazari is "a distinguished human rights lawyer, widely respected for her advocacy on behalf of persecuted religious and ethnic communities, especially on offences perpetrated by the Pakistani military and security forces, and one of the few lawyers representing missing persons in Islamabad."
 She is also known for her involvement in legal cases pertaining to the abduction and racial profiling of Baloch students in Islamabad.

+On 23 January 2026, Mazari and her husband, human rights lawyer Hadi Ali Chattha, were arrested on charges of using social media to malign the state and its security institutions.
+They were convicted and sentenced to 17 years' imprisonment the next day.

+On 12 June 2026, she was awarded jointly with her husband, human rights lawyer Hadi Ali Chattha, with the Ludovic-Trarieux International Human Rights Prize for 2026 (also called "The Tribute of Lawyers to a Lawyer").

+On 17 September 2026, the Supreme Court of Pakistan granted Mazari and Chattha bail and ordered their release pending the Islamabad High Court's final decision on their appeals.
+Hours after their release, they were rearrested on separate, older anti-terrorism charges linked to a 2025 investigation concerning their participation in a protest.

 Personal life

-In December 2023, Mazari married to Hadi Ali Chattha, a human rights lawyer.
+In December 2023, Mazari married Hadi Ali Chattha, a human rights lawyer.